lambda826/My-Notebook/09 Cloud/AWS/DynamoDB/02 DynamoDB API.md

 		- You can also use `BatchWriteItem` for deleting multiple items from one or more tables.
 -  Reading Data
 	-  `GetItem`
 		- Retrieves a single item from a table.
-You must specify the primary key for the item that you want.
 	-  `BatchGetItem`
 		- Retrieves up to 100 items from one or more tables.
 	-  `Query`
 		- Retrieves all items that have a specific partition key.
-You must specify the partition key value.
 		- Optionally, you can apply a condition to the sort key values so that you only retrieve a subset of the data that has the same partition key.
 	-  `Scan`
 		- Retrieves all items in the specified table or index.